Which activities or events require special events permits?

 How many tables may we use for our event in Fort Tryon Park?

 Tables, chairs, tents, and any other sort of furnishings are not permitted in Fort Tryon Park.
-There are tables on the Subway Plaza Terrace at the south end of the park.
+There are tables on the Fort Washington Subway Terrace at the south end of the park near the A train station.

 May we erect a tent or hang signs or banners at our event?